petazeta/youronlineshop/README.txt

 *****************
 Find us at github.com and sourceforge.net for more information.

-Tip: There is also available for purchase a tool named dbmanager.
+Tip: There is also available for purchasing a tool named dbmanager.
 This tool is very useful to edit the database records.
 Get more information at: http://youronlineshop.sourceforge.net/dbmanager